Zym0tic/horiseon-marketing/README.md

 ## Usage

-this is a basic hopepage for visual use only.
+this is a basic homepage for visual use only.

 ## Link